Famous Italian American Directors

 There are also several Italian-American actors, like Stanley Tucci and Steve Buschemi, who dabble in directing.
 Though these men are best known for their work in front of the screen they have also proven their talent behind it.

 Abel Ferrara is of Italian and Irish descent and makes movies that tend to fit into the gangster or slasher genres.
 Ferrara's movies include King of New York, The Driller Killer, Ms. 45 and China Girl.
 The gritty subject manner and slick style of the director's movies has made him a favorite of the critics.
+In 2014 he proposed his own cinematic version of the events surrounding the death of Italian artist Pierpaolo Pasolini.

 Italian-Americans have made their mark in all facets of Hollywood, including in the role of director.
 Responsible for creating classic movies like The Godfather, Scarface, Pulp Fiction, Goodfellas, and Lost in Translation, these directors have won Academy Award and box office battles.
 In each of their projects they have also shown the creativity and ingeunity of the Italian-American community.